Longshoremen v. Allied International, Inc.: Background

 Allied International was an importer of wood products from the Soviet Union and had contracts with a shipping firm to bring the products to the United States.
 The shipping company in turn contracted a stevedoring company to unload the cargo, whose workers were members of the International Longshoremen's Association (ILA).
 In 1980, following the Soviet invasion of Afghanistan, the ILA had resolved not to load or unload Soviet cargo destined for US ports.
 As a result of this boycott, Allied's shipping was disrupted and the company had to renegotiate its contracts.
 Allied International sued the union.

 Opinion of the Court

-Justice Powell rejected the ILA's defense, noting; as understandable and even commendable as the ILA's ultimate objectives may be, the certain effect of its action is to impose a heavy burden on neutral employers.
-It is just such a burden, as well as widening of industrial strife, that the secondary boycott provisions were designed to prevent.
+Justice Powell rejected the ILA's defense, noting: "as understandable and even commendable as the ILA's ultimate objectives may be, the certain effect of its action is to impose a heavy burden on neutral employers.
+It is just such a burden, as well as widening of industrial strife, that the secondary boycott provisions were designed to prevent."
 The Court argued that while ILA claimed to be boycotting the Soviet Union, it was in effect boycotting a third party (the employer).
 The Court viewed the boycott as a political act, rather than economic.
-It dismissed claims that of First Amendment protection, as the petition clause relates to expression towards domestic government, not foreign.
+It dismissed claims that of First Amendment protection, as the petition clause relates to expression towards domestic government, not foreign ones.